-All nuisance complaints reported to landfill staff are promptly investigated by either the landfill supervisor or the Public Works Manager.
+All nuisance complaints reported to landfill staff are promptly investigated by the Manager of Solid Waste.
 Once the nature, location and quantity of the nuisance has been determined, management will then notify either animal control or the contractor to take the proper course of action in managing the situation.